bensutherland/amplitools/README.md

 ```

+amplitools generally is run through R. To initialize your session, open the Rscript `amplitools/01_scripts/00_initiator.R` and source the script.
+This will initiate R functions used in this section.

-Testing out the platform with test data:
+Test out the platform with test data:
 `load_vc(input_folder = "02_input_data", test_only = TRUE)`
 This should load 8024 rows and 14 columns, with 2079 unique markers, from two different samples, and will save the output as input.list for inspection.